harram456/Transportation-Project/README.md

 --                  as system is integrated with one company 'Mc' so only that account or direct from website --                 jobs booked automatically, jobs from other accounts manually booked by operators and have to select account(mandatory)
---                      so missing acount having 'no' in `OTHER INFO` column means it booked from 'Minicabit'
+--                      so missing acount having 'no' in `OTHER INFO` column means it booked from 'Mc'

 update test.gc